 Some crude tests at home indicated that a Half Wave dipole was giving about 5 to 10dB more (depending on frequency) than one of those single wire setback aerials that some small radios are supplied with.
 So it is entirely possible that putting a Half Wave Dipole in your room (as opposed to outside or in the loft where it will undoubtedly work much better) may be sufficient to improve your signal over the supplied setback aerial, make sure your radio has an external aerial socket though !

-Our half wave dipole is supplied with a 2” rotating clamp, also see wiring up an FM dipole.
-Incidentally moving the aerial around the pole can make a difference to the received signal, and not just where the pole is in front of, or behind, the aerial`s alignment onto the transmitter.
+Our half wave dipole is supplied with either a 2” rotating clamp or with two way surface bracket, though it should be noted that this aerial will work best when its full height is exposed to the direction of the transmitter.
+If mounting in a loft try to ensure the direction of the TX is through the roof rather than any end wall.
+Incidentally moving the aerial around its mounting pole can make a difference to the received signal, and not just where the pole is in front of, or behind, the aerial`s alignment onto the transmitter.
 I was surprised to discover this and suspect it may to be reflected RF waves off the roof.
-Results of the tests will appear in due course.

-For maximum FM signal, and maximum chance of rejecting unwanted signals, go for a three element FM aerial though unfortunately they are significantly bigger than the dipoles which could be important in exposed locations.
+For a higher FM signal, and increased chance of rejecting unwanted signals, go for a three element FM aerial though unfortunately they are significantly bigger than the dipoles which could be important in exposed locations.
 Furthermore the size / wind loading of multi element FM antennas can be problematic and they are not of the strongest construction either, particularly the directors and reflector.
-Lastly it is not generally practical to mount them vertically, though this is a bit irrelevant anyway because because if fitting a multi element aerial then directivity is the whole point of the exercise *.
+Lastly it is not generally practical to mount them vertically, though this is a bit irrelevant anyway because if fitting a multi element aerial then directivity is the whole point of the exercise *.

 If you`re unsure whether to go for an FM dipole or an FM 3 element, bear in mind that you can convert a 3 element to a Dipole by simply removing the director and the reflector !

-Three element aerials does have one other advantage though !
-If you`re unsure whether to to for a DAB dipole or a DAB 3 element, bear in mind that you can convert a 3 element to a Dipole by simply removing the director and the reflector !
+Three element aerials do have one other advantage though !
+If you`re unsure whether to to for a DAB dipole or a DAB 3 element, bear in mind that you can convert a 3 element to a dipole by simply removing the director and the reflector !

 Due to the lower frequencies involved “line of sight” (to the transmitter) is less important than with TV transmission.
 Similarly installing an aerial in the loft for VHF is not usually so deleterious to the signal as it is for UHF.
 That said, any aerial will work significantly better without a roof between itself and the transmitter, it`s just that the difference becomes more marked as the frequency rises, higher frequencies (e.g. TV) being much more attenuated than lower frequencies (e.g. FM).